RussellAbraham/portfolio/README.md

 ## Built With

-- [Backbone.js](https://backbonejs.org/) - The JavaScript library used for building MV* applications
+- [Backbone.js](https://backbonejs.org/) - The JavaScript library used for building MVC applications
 - [RequireJS](https://requirejs.org/) - The JavaScript file and module loader
 - [r.js](https://requirejs.org/docs/optimization.html) - The optimizer used to compile the JavaScript files for production